A simple puff pastry cake with lots of berries, this pastry cake looks impressive but is so easy to make.

 - You will need one packet of ready-rolled puff pastry.

-- Use good quality unsweetened heavy/double cream for the filling.
-I stabilized the cream with cream stabilizer, you can use that stabilizer or a similar product available where you are.
+- Use good quality unsweetened heavy cream for the filling.
+I stabilized the cream with a cream stabilizer; you can use that stabilizer or a similar product available where you are.

-- The cream stabilizer is not always necessary, you will decide if the whipped cream is stable enough or not.
-The heavy cream in Germany needs it otherwise the whipped cream will be too soft.
-But I remember that I did not need any when living in England.
-As the product is not very well-known outside Germany, I assume that you would not need it in most countries.
+- The cream stabilizer is not always necessary; you will decide if the whipped cream is stable enough or not.
+The heavy cream in Germany needs it; otherwise, the whipped cream will be too soft.

 - The cream stabilizer can be replaced with a mixture of icing sugar and cornstarch in a 1:1 ratio.
 In this case, mix 2 teaspoons icing sugar with 2 teaspoon cornstarch and use exactly as described in the recipe.